 When you activate SMS subscriber syncing from Shopify, you’ll specify a date to initiate syncing.
 Any of your Shopify customers who subscribe to SMS marketing after this date are synced to Mailchimp.
 This lets you choose how much historical data you want to sync.
 It’s important to consider this carefully as it is best practice to only send text messages to subscribers who have interacted with your business recently, or those you've already been messaging.

 To learn how to sync your SMS subscribers from Shopify, check out Connect or Disconnect Mailchimp for Shopify.

 Mailchimp for Shopify’s activity logs show you recent integration activity.
 Use them to identify when a particular customer was updated or synced.
 To view these logs, click the Activity Logs tab from the Mailchimp app page in your Shopify store.

-A customer event is an action your Shopify customer takes while using your store.
+A Shopify customer event is an action your Shopify customer takes while interacting with your store.
 Analyzing these actions can help you understand how customers engage with your business.
-Within Mailchimp, you can use these synced events to create and trigger marketing automations.
+Within Mailchimp, you can use these events to create and trigger marketing automations.

 Currently, Mailchimp for Shopify syncs the following customer events:

-Behavioral events that are shared with the Mailchimp for Shopify app will be limited if Shopify’s GDPR or CCPA policies are enabled for your store.
+Shopify customer events that are shared with Mailchimp for Shopify will be limited if Shopify’s GDPR or CCPA policies are enabled for your store.